When I wrote the first version of this page back in 2004, the opening paragraph went like this:

 Carl Weber's work inspired Hamid Eghbal-zadeh and Markus Schedl of the Department of Computational Perception at Johannes Kepler University to do further studies of bent notes on the harmonica, resulting in the paper Formant Analysis of Altered Notes in a Diatonic Harmonica, presented at the 2014 International Symposium on Musical Acoustics, held in Le Mans, France.
 A .pdf file of the article can be downloaded here.

-Tom Tonon is the inventor of the BluesBox and hold several patents on free reed designs.
+Tom Tonon is the inventor of a pitch-bending accordion called the BluesBox and hold several patents on free reed designs.
 His article Reed Cavity Design and Resonance was originally published in the Papers of the International Concertina Association and can be read online here.
 Although mostly concerned with chamber design in bellows-driven free reed instruments, some of the points he covers apply equally well to harmonicas.
+A follow-up study, Accordion Reeds, Cavity Resonance, and Pitch Bend was published in The Journal of the Acoustical Society of America Volume 136, Issue 4 (2009).
+An abstract can be read here.
+His most recent article on this topic is Fluid Dynamics Approach To Free Reed Physics, published in The Journal of the Acoustical Society of America Volume 142, Issue 4 (2017).
+An abstract of this paper is available here.

 Associate Professor of Physics at Coe College, Iowa, James Cottingham has done substantial research into free reeds, particularly those used in reed organs.
 Some of his studies have relevance for those interested in how harmonica reeds work.
 Theoretical And Experimental Investigation Of The Air-Driven Free Reed was published in Proceedings of the International Congress on Acoustics 1998 and is available in .pdf format here; The Motion of Air-Driven Free Reeds was published the following year in Collected Papers of the 137th Meeting of The Acoustical Society of America.
 It can be downloaded as a .pdf file here.
 The article Variation Of Frequency With Blowing Pressure For An Air-Driven Free Reed was published in the same collection and is available in .pdf format here.

 More recently, Cottingham's Pitch Bending and Anomalous Behavior in a Free Reed Coupled to a Pipe Resonator and Reed Vibration in Western Free-Reed Instruments were published in Proceedings of the International Symposium on Musical Acoustics (2007).
-The former is available in .pdf format here and the latter is available here.
+An abstract of the former is available here and the latter is available as .pdf here.
 His Modes of Reed Vibration and Transient Phenomena in Free Reed Instruments was published in Proceedings of the International Congress on Acoustics (2013) and a .pdf copy is available here.

-Cottingham's work in the field of free reed research and his position on the Technical Committee on Musical Acoustics of the Acoustical Society of America has encouraged the publication of several free reed studies in the Journal of the Acoustical Society of America (JASA).
+Cottingham's work in the field of free reed research and his position on the Technical Committee on Musical Acoustics of the Acoustical Society of America has encouraged the publication of quite a few free reed studies in the Journal of the Acoustical Society of America (JASA) in recent years.
 Here are links to abstracts of the more harmonica relevant of those papers:

 Detailed Analysis of Free Reed Initial Transients, by Daniel M. Wolff, Spencer Henessee and James P. Cottingham, JASA Volume 136, Issue 4 (2014).